-Key Theme Project Response Housing diversity Delivers a diversity of housing options within walking distance of open space, shops, services and public transport to help meet the forecasted need of 207,500 new homes in the district by 2036 and realise the broader vision of a 30-minute city.
+Key Theme Project Response Housing diversity • Delivers a diversity of housing options within walking distance of open space, shops, services and public transport to help meet the forecasted need of 207,500 new homes in the district by 2036 and realise the broader vision of a 30-minute city.
 The proposed housing mix and design will improve housing choices for single groups and families.
-New public park Delivers a centrally located public park designed to support urban living and serve as an anchoring community space for existing and future residents.
+New public park • Delivers a centrally located 3,500sqm public park designed to support urban living and serve as an anchoring community space for existing and future residents.
 The park will include open lawn space for outdoor events, an extensive active play area, a fitness circuit with exercise stations, a half basketball court and a live-work area.
 Close to education/jobs Located within walking and cycling distance of Castle Hill Primary and High School, the Castle Towers Shopping Centre and Castle Hills Shopping Centre and strip.
 The Castle Hills Metro Station provides frequent and reliable services to the Norwest Business Park, Macquarie University, Chatswood and the Sydney CBD.
-Increased urban tree canopy By planting additional trees across the Site, the proposal will deliver a significant increase in the Site's urban tree canopy from 20-30% to over 40%.
+Increased urban tree canopy • By planting additional trees across the Site, the proposal will deliver a significant increase in the Site's urban tree canopy from 20-30% to over 40%.
 New canopy cover will contribute to urban cooling and climate resilience for future residents.
 Transport Orientated Development Delivers a transport-orientated residential and commercial precinct within walking distance of the Castle Hill Metro Station - part of the city-shaping Sydney Metro network.
 By doing so, the Planning Proposal will align land use and growth with infrastructure investment to ensure that infrastructure use is optimised.
 Public benefit infrastructure Delivers public benefit infrastructure that will improve the vibrancy, walkability and function of Castle Hill as strategic centre.
 This includes the Pennant Street pedestrian bridge, a fine-grain pedestrian plaza, footpaths, cycleways, street plantings and integration of the sports and recreational facility.
+Further the proposal will deliver a monetary contribution to Council to deliver short-term crisis accommodation for women and children, more active open spaces and the integration of the Castle Hill Library.